Opticos/gwsl/tutorials/manual.md

 Note the ```--startup``` flag requires GWSL version 1.3.7 and up.

 #### To run silently from the Start-Menu, Desktop, or Taskbar make the same shortcut described above outside of the startup folder and pin it where it needs to be. ####

+### Troubleshooting ###

+Not here yet.
+But there is alot of material in the GWSL Source Github issues list.